-Implementing the 100 10 1 Rule streamlines decision-making and clarifies your investment priorities.
-Avoid spreading resources too thin or putting excessive faith in a single startup.
-Instead, focus on building a well-structured portfolio that balances risk and reward, giving your capital the best chance to grow through targeted, strategic investments.
-This approach helps you maintain a clear perspective and makes your venture capital activity more predictable and manageable.
+The 100 10 1 Rule makes it easier to make decisions and understand your investment priorities.
+Don’t spread your resources too thin or put too much faith in a single startup.
+Instead, focus on building a well-structured portfolio that balances risk and reward, giving your money the best chance to grow through specific, careful investments.
+This approach helps you to stay focused and makes your venture capital activity easier to predict and manage.

 How to Identify Breakout Startups Using the 100 10 1 Rule